Australians in Italy: Demographics

-Australians entering Italy must have a valid passport (validity of a minimum of three months) and may require Schengen visa corresponding to the amount of time they intend on staying in Italy whether that is on a permanent or temporary basis.
+Australians entering Italy must have a valid Australian passport (validity of a minimum of three months) and may require Schengen visa corresponding to the amount of time they intend on staying in Italy whether that is on a permanent or temporary basis.
 From 1991 until 2003, 32,863 Australians departed for Italy from Australia.
 There are various categories of Australians departures including returning Italian migrants, individuals with Italian heritage, dual-citizens, and expatriates.
 Australians who arrive in Italy and intend to work and stay for a period longer than 90 days must obtain a residency permit, complemented by a residency contact (employer).
 There are three types of permits; 3–12 month stay, 12–24 month stay, 2–5 year stay.
 Statistics show that from 2007, 35.8% of Australian departures were permanent whilst 63.9% were long term individuals of ages 20–39.
 While, figures from 2007 to 2012 demonstrate individuals 25–39 account for the majority of Australian departures to Italy on both permanent and temporary basis.
 In 2006, a study of 7,900 Australians overseas were Italian-born, whilst 60.8% had an Italian heritage.
 In 2007, the majority of the 30,000 Australians in Italy were positioned in Rome (two-thirds), whilst 10,000 were in Milan.
 Within this population, 18,000 are dual-nationals.
 The Australian embassy in Rome stated that there is a decline in short-term and permanent basis Australians in Italy.

 There is a low percentage (13%) of Australians in Italy with a high level of education, however there is a large percentage of Australians with highly qualified jobs within Italy.
 Therefore, immigration studies suggest that 87% of those with no education are returning migrants who moved to Australia on a temporary basis, to the labour force which had low qualified jobs.